 PZ: Were there any songs on this release that turned out way different than their initial idea?
 Were there any that really surprised you?

 AE: Yes, "Searching For You" was originally written with a T-Rex type of stomp to it and was at a much slower tempo.
-It was a last minute decision to pump of the speed and it completely changed the song.
+It was a last minute decision to pump up the speed which completely changed the song.

 PZ: Who did the cover art?
 It’s such a great representation of the tracks!